mykhailo-matvieiev/mykhailo-matvieiev.github.io/_pages/research.md

 "<b>Endogenous uncertainty and Keynesian supply shocks</b>" with Céline Poilly and Anastasiia Antonova

-"Age-specific income risk and consumption over the life-cycle</b>" with Anastasiia Antonova
+"<b>Age-specific income risk and consumption over the life-cycle</b>" with Anastasiia Antonova

 "<b>News and firm entry: the role of waiting option</b>" with Anastasiia Antonova